grscheller/bm-docs/README.md

 name was suggested by my then 13 year old daughter Mary.

-The Boring Math library consists of Python PyPI namespace packages all under the `bm.` name.
+The Boring Math library consists of Python PyPI namespace packages all under the **bm.** "namespace."

 * bm.integer-math
 * bm.probability-distributions
 * bm.pythagorean-triples
 * bm.recursive-functions

-The purpose of this collection of PyPI projects is to host and provide infrastructure for my Python mathematical hobby projects.
+The purpose of this collection of PyPI namespace projects is to host and provide infrastructure for my Python mathematical hobby projects.

 ## Documentation